mtconnect/standard_doc_generator/markdown_documentation/assets/main_flattened.md

     identifies the expected representation of the enclosed data.

-    The value of {{property(format)}} **MUST** be one of the `FormatTypeEnum` enumeration.

     `FormatTypeEnum` Enumeration:

     * `EXPRESS`

         document will confirm to the ISO 10303 Part 21 standard.

     * `TEXT`

         document will be a text representation of the tool data.

     * `UNDEFINED`